Mostar: Economy

 Mostar's economy relies heavily on the aluminium & metal industry, banking services & the telecommunication sector.
-The city is home of some of the country's largest corporations.
+The city is home to some of the country's largest corporations.

 Along with Sarajevo & Banja Luka, it is the largest financial center in Bosnia & Herzegovina.
-One of three largest banks in the country has its headquarters in Mostar.
+One of the three largest banks in the country has its headquarters in Mostar.
 Bosnia & Herzegovina has three national electric, postal & telecommunication service corporations; the seat of one per each group is placed in Mostar (electric utility provider Elektroprivreda HZHB, postal service company Hrvatska pošta Mostar & HT Eronet, the third largest telecommunication company in the country).
-These three companies (along with banks & aluminium factory) make a vast portion of overall economic activity in the city.
+These three companies (along with banks & aluminium factory) make a vast portion of the overall economic activity in the city.

-Prior to the 1992–1995 Bosnian War, Mostar relied on other important companies which had been closed, damaged or downsized.
+Prior to the 1992–1995 Bosnian War, Mostar relied on other important companies that had been closed, damaged, or downsized.
 They included SOKO (military aircraft factory) & Hepok (food industry).
 In 1981, Mostar's GDP per capita was 103% of the Yugoslav average.

 Aluminum manufacturing company Aluminij Industries is the sole remaining large company that was prominent during the former Yugoslavia.
 It is one of the country's largest exporter companies & it has a number of international partners.
 It is one of the most influential companies in the region as well.
 The city of Mostar alone has direct income of €40 million annually from Aluminij.

 Considering the fact that three dams are situated on the city of Mostar's territory, the city has a solid base for further development of production.
 There is also an ongoing project for the possible use of wind power & building of windmills.
-The private sector has seen a notable increase in small & medium enterprises over the past couple of years contributing to the positive business climate.
+The private sector has seen a notable increase in small & medium enterprises over the past couple of years, contributing to the positive business climate.

 Mostar also hosts the annual International Economic Fair Mostar ("Međunarodni sajam gospodarstva Mostar") which was first held in 1997.

 Demographics

-In 2013 the municipality had a total population of 105,797 according to the census results and the city itself had a population of 60,195.
+In 2013, the municipality had a total population of 105,797 according to the census results, and the city itself had a population of 60,195.

 Ethnic groups

 Its population consists of the following ethnic groups: Croats (48.4%); Bosniaks (44.1%) and Serbs (4.1%).
 The city of Mostar has the largest population of Croats in Bosnia and Herzegovina.
 As in many other cities, its demographic profile was significantly altered after the Bosnian War.

-According to the official data of the local elections of 2008, among six city election districts, three western ones (Croat-majority) had 53,917 registered voters, and those three on the east (Bosniak-majority) had 34,712 voters.
+According to the official data of the local elections of 2008, among six city election districts, three western ones (Croat-majority) had 53,917 registered voters, and those three in the east (Bosniak-majority) had 34,712 voters.

-The ethnic composition of the city of Mostar, per indicated census years:
+The ethnic composition of the city of Mostar, per the indicated census years: